dannevesdantas/learning-node/networking/tcp/README.md

 # start the server
 $ node server.js

-# on other terminal window, establish a TCP connection to the server
+# on other terminal window, establish a TCP connection to the server on port 8124
 $ telnet localhost 8124

 # on other terminal window, run the client